 At 210-feet-high, Coit Tower delivers a superb 360-degree view over the city center.
-You’ll also love checking out the collection of frescos by local artists, depicting San Francisco in the 1930s.
+You’ll also love checking out the collection of murals and frescos by local artists depicting San Francisco in the 1930s.

 Tours of Alcatraz Island depart from Pier 33 near Fisherman’s Wharf.
 On the ferry ride, you’ll also enjoy amazing views of the city skyline from the bay.

 The Painted Ladies

 Located alongside Alamo Square Park, the Painted Ladies form one of San Francisco’s most iconic scenes.
 You’ll immediately recognize the famous row of colorful Victorian houses, starting at the corner of Hayes Street and Steiner Street, from several movies and TV shows, including Full House.